• Skip to primary navigation

 We invite you to join us as we sail down the Nile on the ss Karim.
 From our comfortable home on the water, the riches of antiquity become our backdrop as we leisurely cruise through the land of the pharaohs and visit the famous sites to explore their treasures.

 From Cairo, we fly to Luxor where we board our ship.
-For one glorious week, we cruise slowly on the Nile between Luxor and Aswan in our privately chartered, historic paddle steamer.
+For one glorious week, we cruise slowly on the Nile between Luxor and Aswan in our privately chartered, historic paddlewheel steamer.
 From our ship, we can watch village life that has been virtually unchanged for a millennium.

 Each day we go ashore to visit major archeological sites including the Karnak and Luxor Temples, the Valley of the Kings in Western Thebes, and the splendid temples of Esna, Edfu, and Kom Ombo.
 Fabulous as these sites are, our journey is made truly meaningful because we refuse to rush you.
 As our ship cruises along the Nile, we take plenty of time for relaxation and contemplation between our busy days of sightseeing.
-Previous tour members particularly enjoyed our forays into the countryside where they could establish a friendly rapport with the courteous Egyptian people who have welcomed our groups for over thirty years.
+Previous tour members particularly enjoyed our forays into the countryside where they could establish a friendly rapport with the courteous Egyptian people who have welcomed our groups for over forty years.

 Click on the Extension tab for information about the Jordan extension